-OVERVIEW: The Georgia-Pacific Foundation, the philanthropic arm of the U.S.-based papermaking company, has a directive to “improve life in the communities where we live and work.”
-It seeks this improvement by giving in four areas: education, the environment, community enrichment and entrepreneurship.
+OVERVIEW: The Georgia-Pacific Foundation, the philanthropic arm of the U.S.-based papermaking company, seeks to “improve life in the communities” where the company has a presence.
+It seeks this improvement by giving in four areas: education, the environment, community enrichment, and entrepreneurship.

-IP TAKE: While funding the visual arts—and the arts in general—isn't the primary financial commitment made by this foundation, it does do so, under the umbrella of its commitment to community enrichment.
-So be sure to frame your visual arts program as an integrated part of your community's identity and betterment will stand a better chance of securing funding.
+IP TAKE: While visual arts funding—and the arts in general—is not a priority for this foundation, it does support visual arts under the umbrella of its commitment to community enrichment.
+Arts programs framed as an integrated part of their community's identity and betterment will stand a better chance of securing funding.

-Not surprisingly, the foundation's support of the visual arts flows through its Enrichment umbrella.
-The catch is that it's a large umbrella: it includes affordable housing, public safety, and youth development in addition to the visual arts definer of "arts and culture."
-So your competition for this pot might be broader than it is for other visual arts funders.
+Not surprisingly, the foundation's visual arts support flows through its Enrichment program.
+The catch is that it is a large program: it includes affordable housing, public safety, and youth development in addition to "arts and culture."
+Competition for these grants might be broader than it is for other visual arts funders.

-On the upside, the Georgia-Pacific Foundation's funding always comes as general operating support, which is rare.
-But even though it generalizes its funding, this foundation has rigorous expectations for your program's impact, with an application that asks you to discuss how you will be able to tangibly measure improvement in the community you serve as a result of it.
-Rest assured, the foundation has a lofty vision of purpose, too (it likes to use the word “potential”) so do not be deterred from pitching a project that aspires as much as it provides measurable, results-oriented outcomes—just be sure not to forsake the latter.
+However, the Georgia-Pacific Foundation's funding always comes as general operating support, which is rare.
+But even though it generalizes its funding, this foundation has rigorous expectations for arts programs it supports: the application asks grant seekers to discuss how they will be able to tangibly measure improvement in the community they serve as a result of the funding.
+Remember, the foundation has a lofty vision of purpose too and uses the word “potential.”
+Grant seekers should not be deterred from pitching projects that aspire as much as they provide measurable, results-oriented outcomes—just be sure not to forsake the latter.

-In terms of those communities the Georgia-Pacific Foundation is looking to enrich: your visual arts program must be located within 30 miles of one of Georgia-Pacific’s facilities.
+In terms of those communities the Georgia-Pacific Foundation seeks to enrich: arts programs must be located within 30 miles of one of Georgia-Pacific’s facilities.
 The company has a presence in 32 states, with multiple locations in many (10 in Texas, nine in Oregon, seven in California, four in Virginia, and four in Michigan, for example) so this geographic restriction still allows for a lot of eligibility for a foundation grant.

-The Georgia-Pacific Foundation places no strict parameters on grant amounts, instead stating "when deciding what or if we will contribute, we consider the value of the program to our communities and the amount we have available to donate."
-But you will be required to put a specific ask amount into your application.
+The Georgia-Pacific Foundation places no strict parameters on grant amounts and instead states "when deciding what or if we will contribute, we consider the value of the program to our communities and the amount we have available to donate."
+But grant seekers are required to put a specific ask amount into their application.
 For arts and culture giving, the basic range is $1,000 to $10,000 (with outliers on both sides).
-Recent visual arts grantees include $25,000 to the Woodruff Arts Center (Atlanta, GA) and $500 to the Fitchburg Art Museum (Fitchburg, MA).

-The Georgia-Pacific Foundation has an open application process with a recently revised application.
+The Georgia-Pacific Foundation has an open application process.
 It's a rolling application, and the foundation states you'll receive notification within 60 days.